dbudwin/RoboHome-Web/README.md

 ###Notes :notebook:

 - Before you release this application...
     - If you're using Docker Compose, please take the time to update the username and default password to be more secure.
-The current implementation is designed for locally running this application.
+The current implementation is designed for running this application locally.
+    - Secure your Laravel installation by making the following changes to your `.env` file:
+        - Change `APP_ENV` to `production`
+        - Change `APP_DEBUG` to `false`

 *This is a new project and will be changing rapidly, more details will be provided when entering a beta state*